-All of the previous solutions simply take the generated crosstab and dump it into a spreadsheet.
+The previous solutions simply take the generated crosstab and dump it into a spreadsheet.
 But Excel has some very nice capabilities relating to crosstabs and pivots.
 You can give users the ability to slice and dice the data in different ways, including filtering based on the values provided and collapsing whole sections.